RedSpiderMkV/IP-AddressChangeNotifier-Python/readme.md

 Useful for those on a dynamic IP address.

-Send an email to a recipient address using a gmail account when address has changed.
+Sends an email to a recipient address using a gmail account when address has changed.

 Usage
 ---------------------------------------------------------